 Finish the Egg Roll Mixture

-Return pork to pan with vegetables.
+Return pork to pan and stir to combine.

 Plate dish as pictured on front of card, garnishing with wonton strips, peanuts, and green portions of green onions.
 Bon appétit!